Initially four evening concerts are being arranged by the newly established High Barnet Chamber Music Festival.

 “We’ve all spent too long in front of our computers.
 We now realise how important culture and cultural events are to our lives.

-“It would be amazing if we can get our live concerts up and running, ready for the release from lockdown, and hopefully over a pair of consecutive weekends at the start of July.
+“It would be amazing if we can get our live concerts up and running, ready for the release from lockdown.
 We are determined to give it a try.”

-Joshua (23), who is currently studying for a doctorate in music analysis at Christ Church, Oxford, has already arranged a preliminary line up for the first four concerts.
+Joshua (23), who is currently studying for a doctorate in music analysis at Christ Church, Oxford, has already arranged a preliminary line up of four concerts which would start at the Spring Bank holiday weekend.

 One of the first would be by his own ensemble, Mad Song, with a programme of early 20th century and Viennese music, and would include a guest appearance by Anita Monserrat, who is studying for a masters in singing and who performs with the Tenebrae Choir.